pranav-ganesh/tp/docs/DeveloperGuide.md

 2. Importing Data

     1. Test Add on import

         1. Prerequisites : Data in CMM is currently populated and import.csv in the correct format at the correct file location

-        1. Testcase : click `Add on Import` upon CMM startup <br>
+        2. Testcase : click `Add on Import` upon CMM startup <br>
            Expected : Valid people in import.csv are added on to existing data in CMM

-    1. Test Start using New Import
+    2. Test Start using New Import

         1. Prerequisites : Data in CMM is currently populated and import.csv in the correct format at the correct file location

-        1. Testcase : click `Start using New Import` upon CMM startup <br>
+        2. Testcase : click `Start using New Import` upon CMM startup <br>
            Expected : Current data is exported in a csv file.
 Only valid people in import.csv exists in CMM

-   1. Test Don't Import
+    3. Test Don't Import

         1. Prerequisites : Data in CMM is currently populated and import.csv in the correct format at the correct file location

-       1. Testcase : click `Don't import` upon CMM startup or close the prompt <br>
+        2. Testcase : click `Don't import` upon CMM startup or close the prompt <br>
            Expected : Current data will stay in CMM.
 No new data will be imported

 3. Exporting Data

     1. Test exporting

         1. Testcase : click `Export` upon CMM shutdown<br>
           Expected : new csv file with the latest details can be found in the data folder at CMM jar location

-   2. Test Don't exporting
+    2. Test Don't export

        1. Testcase : click `Don't export` or close the prompt<br>
            Expected: No new csv files created.

 ### Deleting a contact